-Combining this information with his own travel experiences and observations in Goa, Linschoten created a maritime handbook that was published in 1595.
+Combining this information with his own travel experiences and observations in Goa, Linschoten created Reysgheschrift vande navigatien der Portugaloysers in Orienten (Travel accounts of Portuguese navigation in the Orient), a maritime handbook published in 1595.
 The following year, he revealed even more of his hard-earned knowledge in a second, more detailed work: Itinerario, Voyage ofte Schipvaert van Jan Huygen van Linschoten naer Oost ofte Portugaels Indien, 1579–1592 (Travel Account of the Voyage of the Sailor Jan Huygen van Linschoten to the Portuguese East India).

 The exposure of the Portuguese’s secrets ended their dominance in Southeast Asia.
 Two years later, in 1598, an English translation of the Itinerario was published in London.
 The release of the original work and the English edition launched a race between Dutch and English companies to claim the East Indies trade.
 This set the stage for Stamford Raffles’ arrival on Singapore’s shores more than two centuries later in 1819.